HDLUtils/hdlregression/doc/src/_build/html/_sources/cli.rst.txt

 Pre-processing in parallel, simulations sequentially
 =======================================================================================================================

-All pre-processing steps are performed in parallel and testcase running is performed sequentially.
+All pre-processing steps are performed in parallel and test case running is performed sequentially.

 .. code-block:: console